demisto/content/Packs/PrismaCloudCompute/Playbooks/Prisma_Cloud_Compute_-_Compliance_Alert_Image_Enrichment_Loop_README.md

-This is a sub playbook of the "Prisma Cloud Compute - Compliance Alert v2" playbook.
+This is a sub-playbook of the "Prisma Cloud Compute - Compliance Alert v2" playbook.
 It will loop through all of the given compliance issue IDs and will retrieve the following information for each affected image based on the compliance issue ID:
 - Image ID
 - Compliance Issues